dps923/winter2017/notes/week_04/README.md

 ## Margins and Constrain to Margins option

-Constraints for position can be relative to the margin of a superview UIView has a `margin` property to define the margins for the top, bottom, left, and right of a view.
+Constraints for position can be relative to the margin of a superview UIView has a [layoutMargins](https://developer.apple.com/reference/uikit/uiview/1622566-layoutmargins) property to define the margins for the top, bottom, left, and right of a view.
 The default value for this is `(8,8,8,8)`, and it can be changed in code.

 It depends on your interface design whether you want to use this or not, and if you forsee having to adjust the margin.
 You may know up front that your app design will always have views pinned to the edge of the top-level view, in which case you can uncheck this option.
  I recommend using it, as it allows for simple changes of edge spacing.

 # Customizing the layout for different devices or orientations:<br> Size Classes and Vary for Traits